pgbouncer/pgbouncer/doc/usage.md

     connected to PostgreSQL, executing queries.

 total_wait_time
 :   Time spent by clients waiting for a server, in microseconds.
+Updated
+    when a client connection is assigned a backend connection.

 avg_xact_count
 :   Average transactions per second in last stat period.